Milling Help

 This is the biggest factor.
 Look at the edge or face of the board and try to read which way the grain is rising.
-In general, you want the cutter to move with the grain rather than digging into rising fibers.
+In general, you want the cutter to work with the grain rather than digging into rising fibers.

 If one end keeps tearing out, flip the board around and try feeding it from the opposite direction.
 Sometimes that one change solves the problem immediately.